srvaroa/srvaroa.github.io/_posts/2020-01-03-talk-how-to-build-a-paas-for-1500-engineers.md

   competitors are more likely to focus on what's generic to larger portions of the industry.
 * Well defined articulations become escape hatches for those teams that can't or won't use the entire bundle.
-This is good for us: teams benefit from some of our tools, and they act as low-friction "gateway drugs" to the full PaaS.
-We often see how teams that adopt one tool gradually adopt more as they realize it's worth outsourcing the undifferentiated heavy lifting of dev tools and infra.
+This is a requirement to be able to support a highly heterogeneous population of companies and teams as we do.
+But it's also good for us as it increases adoption, and creates low-friction "gateway drugs" to the full PaaS.
+We often see how teams that adopt one tool gradually adopt more organically as they gain trust and realize we can relieve them from doing a lot of undifferentiated heavy lifting.
 * The same flexibility enables us to replace individual pieces when it makes sense, causing minimal impact for the users.
 One of our current initiatives is to ensure that upgrading or switching any of those